How Long Do Inground Pool Liners Last? Complete Guide

 Thickness Matters

 Liner thickness significantly affects durability.
-Standard 20-mil liners are adequate for most pools, while 28-30 mil liners offer enhanced durability and can last 25-30% longer.
+Standard 20-mil liners are adequate for most pools, while 27-mil premium liners offer enhanced durability and typically last longer.
 Premium liners with UV inhibitors and enhanced plasticizer content provide the best longevity.

 Professional Installation

 Proper installation is crucial for maximizing lifespan.
 Professional installers ensure proper wall preparation, correct bead placement, and appropriate water chemistry for the initial fill.
-Poor installation can reduce liner life by 30-40%.
+Poor installation can significantly reduce liner life.

 Cost Considerations